Dinorush/LTSRebalance/README.md

 - 40mm Tracker Cannon
   - Reticles are replaced.
 Reticle mods that use KeyValue modding will not work.

-### Logging

-When playing LTS, the mod tracks a multitude of player performance stats and prints them at the end of each round (server-side) for those interested in stats and data.

 ## FAQs

 ### My game bugs out/crashed when I played Tone/Monarch on normal servers.